gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2016-09/index.md

 <div style={{"overflow":"hidden","textOverflow":"ellipsis","display":"-webkit-box","WebkitLineClamp":10,"lineClamp":10,"WebkitBoxOrient":"vertical"}}>

   - The rds-alarms module now accepts an `is_aurora` parameter.
-Set it to true if you're using the module with Aurora so that the module doesn't create unnecessary disk space alarms (since Aurora automatically expands available disk space)
+Set it to true if you&apos;re using the module with Aurora so that the module doesn&apos;t create unnecessary disk space alarms (since Aurora automatically expands available disk space)

 </div>